0x9090/NmappaPaRappa/README.md

 NmappahPahRappah
 ================

-A crappy wrapper for mass ports scans
+A Python wrappah for mass ports scans